capybara120404/todo-list/README.md

 - `GET /*`: Serve static files.
 - `GET /api/nextdate`: Get the next scheduled date for a task.
-- `GET /api/tasks`: Retrieve all tasks.
+- `GET /api/tasks`: Get all tasks.
 - `GET /api/task`: Get a task by Id.
 - `POST /api/task`: Add a new task.
 - `POST /api/task/done`: Mark a task as completed.